The Pirate Bay: Legal issues

-On 13 May 2009, several record companies again sued Neij, Svartholm, Sunde and also The Pirate Bay's main internet service provider Black Internet.
+On 13 May 2009, several record companies again sued The Pirate Bay's founders as well as their main internet service provider Black Internet.
 They required enforcement for ending The Pirate Bay's accessory to copyright infringement that had not stopped despite the court order in April, and in the complaint listed several pages of works being shared with the help of the site.
 The suit was joined by several major film companies on 30 July.
 The Stockholm district court ruled on 21 August that Black Internet must stop making available the specific works mentioned in the judgment, or face a 500,000 kronor fine.
 The company was notified of the order on 24 August, and they complied with it on the same day by disconnecting The Pirate Bay.
 Computer Sweden noted that the judgment did not order The Pirate Bay to be disconnected, but the ISP had no other option for stopping the activity on the site.
 It was the first time in Sweden for an ISP to be forced to stop providing access for a website.
 A public support fund fronted by the CEO of the ISP was set up to cover the legal fees of an appeal.
 Pirate Party leader Rickard Falkvinge submitted the case for Parliamentary Ombudsman review, criticising the court's order to make intermediaries responsible for relayed content and to assign active crime prevention tasks to a private party.

 On 28 October 2009, the Stockholm District Court ordered a temporary injunction on Neij and Svartholm with a penalty of 500,000 kronor each, forbidding them from participating in the operation of The Pirate Bay's website or trackers.

 On 21 May 2010, the Svea Court of Appeal decided not to change the orders on Black Internet or Neij and Svartholm.

 On 1 February 2012, the Supreme Court of Sweden refused to hear an appeal in the conviction case, and agreed with the decision of the Svea Court of Appeal, which had upheld the sentences in November 2011.

-On 2 September 2012, Pirate Bay co-founder Gottfrid Svartholm Warg was arrested in Cambodia.
+On 2 September 2012 Svartholm was arrested in Cambodia.
 He was detained in Phnom Penh by officers executing an international warrant issued against him in April after he did not turn up to serve a one-year jail sentence for copyright violations.
 On 24 December 2012, administrators of TPB changed the homepage to urge users to send Warg, in jail, "gifts and letters".